-During the performance of clinical laboratory duties, Hill College Associate Degree Nursing students shall comply with standard precautions for preventing the spread of infection to clients, themselves, and others.
+During the performance or clinical laboratory duties, Hill College Associate Degree Nursing students shall comply with standard precautions for preventing the spread of infection to clients, themselves, and others.
 The following measures shall be employed:

-HANDS - Hands should always be washed (foamed) before and after contact with clients, even when gloves have been worn.
-If hands come in contact with blood, body fluid, or human tissue, they should be washed immediately with soap and water.
-GLOVES -Gloves should be worn when contact with blood, body fluid, tissues, or contaminated surfaces are anticipated.
+Hands - Hands should always be washed (foamed) before and after contact with clients, even when gloves have been worn.
+If hands meet blood, body fluid, or human tissue, they should be washed immediately with soap and water.

+Gloves - Gloves should be worn when contact with blood, body fluid, tissues, or contaminated surfaces are anticipated.

-GOWNS - Gowns or plastic aprons are indicated if blood spattering is likely.
+Gowns - Gowns or plastic aprons are indicated if blood spattering is likely.

-MASKS AND GOGGLES - These should be worn if aerosolization or splattering is likely to occur, such as in certain oral and surgical procedures, wound irritations, suctioning, and bronchoscopy.
+Masks and Goggles - These should be worn if aerosolization or splattering is likely to occur, such as in certain oral and surgical procedures, would irritations, suctions in, and bronchoscopy.

-SHARP OBJECTS - These should be handled in such a manner to prevent accidental cuts or punctures.
+Sharp Objects - These should be handled in such a manner to prevent accidental cuts or punctures.
 Used needles should not be bent, broken, reinserted into their original sheath, or unnecessarily handled.
 They should be discarded intact immediately after use into an impervious needle-disposal box.
 All needle-stick accidents, mucosal splashes, and contamination of open wounds with blood or body fluids should be reported immediately to the instructor or supervisor.

-BLOOD SPILLS - Blood spills should be cleaned up promptly with an agency designated disinfectant solution, such as 5:25 percent sodium hypochlorite diluted 1:10 with water.
+Blood Spills - Blood spills should be cleaned up promptly with an agency designated disinfectant solution, such as 5:25 percent sodium hypochlorite diluted 1:10 with water.

-BLOOD SPECIMENS - Blood specimens should be considered biohazardous and be so labeled.
+Blood Specimens - Blood specimens should be considered biohazardous and be so labeled.

-RESUSCITATION - To minimize the need for emergency mouth-to-mouth resuscitation, the location of mouthpieces, resuscitation bags, and other ventilatory devices should be identified by the student at the start of each new clinical rotation.
+Resuscitation - To minimize the need for emergency mouth-to-mouth resuscitation, the location of mouthpieces, resuscitation bags, and other ventilator devices should be identified by the student at the start of each new clinical rotation.